 You probably know him as "The FP&A Guy."
 For nearly 15 years, Paul Barnhurst has been a leader, influencer and educator in the FP&A community.

 It was 2019.
-At Solera, I’d just been promoted to FP&A Director for the first time in my career and I was trying to figure out how to make the biggest impact in my new role.
-My biggest challenge was data—we had multiple billing systems and struggled with reporting customer revenue for our top customers in one unified view.
-My first hire was a contractor who specialized in working with data.
+At Solera, I'd just been promoted to FP&A Director for the first time in my career and I was trying to figure out how to make the biggest impact in my new role.
+My biggest challenge was data--we had multiple billing systems and struggled with reporting customer revenue for our top customers in one unified view.
+My first hire was a contractor who specialised in working with data.
 He had no finance experience.

-This was one of the best decisions I’d ever made.
-He was our FP&A team’s first-ever dedicated data person, and our CFO quickly realized the value of having someone who could make magic with our data.
+This was one of the best decisions I'd ever made.
+He was our FP&A team's first-ever dedicated data person, and our CFO quickly realised the value of having someone who could make magic with our data.
 It was like having an FP&A magician on the team.
-He immediately found ways to clean and normalize our data so we could automate processes such as sales commissions and monthly revenue reporting while we waited for new systems.
+He immediately found ways to clean and normalise our data so we could automate processes such as sales commissions and monthly revenue reporting while we waited for new systems.
 After a few months, we hired him full time.
 And over the next year, he became my go-to resource.
 When he left a year later, our data was in a much better state to support the business.
 To replace him, I hired someone with a stronger background in forecasting and planning.

 When the most important thing the business needed was data insights, I hired a data person.
 And when the data was in good shape and the business needed support for its individual units so I could focus on the general manager's needs, I hired a planning person.